-The NHS in England will soon be using an increasing number of vaccines, all in unpreserved multidose presentations and each having unique handling conditions relating to their storage, reconstitution where necessary, and dose.
+The NHS in England uses several COVID-19 vaccines, each with unique handling conditions relating to their storage, reconstitution where necessary, and dose.

-It is anticipated that there will be a need to store and use different vaccines within a single vaccination site.
-It is therefore vital that all doses of vaccine are selected, handled and administered correctly, and that staff are trained in and practise safe preparation and administration of the vaccine to ensure that every patient receives the right dose of the right product at the right time.
+Several different vaccines may be stored and used within a single vaccination site.
+It is vital that all vaccines are stored, selected, handled and administered correctly, and that staff are trained in and practise safe preparation and administration of the vaccine, to ensure that every patient receives the right dose of the right product at the right time.

-To support the requirement above, the following policy statements should be assessed and implemented locally.
+To support this requirement, the following principles should be assessed and implemented locally.

 Only a single type of vaccine should be administered in any vaccination administration station during a single vaccine administration session.

-Where there is a team involved in vaccine administration – all members of that team should be involved in a safety briefing prior to participating in each vaccination session to clarify the vaccine being used, remind staff of the dose to be administered and how that vaccine is handled, and to clarify roles and responsibilities.
+Where there is a team involved in vaccine administration, all members of that team should be involved in a safety briefing before participating in each vaccination session.
+This will clarify roles and responsibilities, and will ensure everyone involved knows which vaccine and the characteristics of the vaccine being used, the dose to be administered and how that vaccine is handled.

 Take a break between vaccines

-When a different vaccine is to be administered, a break between vaccination sessions should be scheduled and a nominated staff member made responsible for ensuring that the work station is cleared completely of the first vaccine and all associated consumables and documentation prior to introducing the new vaccine and relevant consumables and documentation into the work station.
+When a different vaccine is to be administered, schedule a break between vaccination sessions.
+Nominate a staff member to be responsible for ensuring that the work area is cleared completely of the first vaccine and all associated consumables and documentation before the new vaccine and relevant consumables and documentation are brought into the work area.

 Report and learn from incidents

-All errors and near misses are to be notified to the designated clinical lead and reported using local governance processes and to the SVOC and RVOC.
+Notify all errors and near misses to the designated clinical lead and report to the SVOC and RVOC using local governance processes.
 This will ensure that learning can be shared more widely and the content of national SOPs adjusted if appropriate.
-A standard operating procedure is available.

 - Replaced attachment with correctly dated version